elan-ev/vosk-cli/README.md

 Unzip the folder into the `language_pack` directory and rename it to the corresponding language.
 The default language directory vosk-cli will search for is `eng`.

-Go into the root directory and run `pip install . `
+Go into the root directory and run `pip install . ` (the dot is important)

 Now you are able to run `vosk-cli -i <input_file_path> -o <output_file_path> -l <name_of_the_language_model_directory>`